 The Internet connects millions and billions of people all over the world who use it for many different purposes, from social media sites like Facebook and Twitter, online shopping sites like Amazon and eBay, email services such as Gmail and Yahoo Mail, video streaming websites like YouTube or Hulu Plus, cloud computing storage providers such as Dropbox or SugarSync … etc.

-In this blog post, we will be exploring some common internet terms that you might not know, but would benefit to learn about.
+In this post, we will be exploring some common internet terms that you might not know, but would benefit to learn about.
 These are computer-related jargon which is used when communicating with other people interested in internet era.

 - HTTP: Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
 In simple terms it’s just a way that computers communicate with each other over the internet – allowing them to send requests and receive responses.
 HTTP is the basic protocol of the web, along with which come other standards like HTML (and XML), URLs…etc.